1860 civil conflict in Mount Lebanon and Damascus: Leadup to war

 The system failed to keep order when the peasants of Keserwan, overburdened by heavy taxes, rebelled against the feudal practices that prevailed in Mount Lebanon.
 In 1858, Tanyus Shahin, a Maronite Christian peasant leader, demanded for the feudal class to abolish its privileges.
-The demand was refused, and the peasants began to prepare for a revolt.
+However, Historian Ussama Makdisi argues that the Kisrawan uprising was less a straightforward tax revolt than a crisis over the meaning of communal representation: the insurgents "represented themselves rather than allowed themselves to be represented", framing their demands for equality based on the Tanzimat rather than of class grievance alone.
+Elite and Ottoman observers, in turn, dismissed the rebels as juhhal ("ignorants"), a label that delegitimized their claim to autonomous political action.

 In January 1859, an armed uprising, led by Shahin, was launched against the Maronite Khazen muqata'jis (feudal lords) of Keserwan.
 Khazen lands were pillaged and homes burned.
-After driving the Maronite feudal lords out of Keserwan and seizing their land and property, the insurgent peasants set up their own rule.
+After driving the Maronite feudal lords out of Keserwan and seizing their land and property, the insurgent peasants organized local committees/representatives (wakils) and administered local affairs.
 The Keserwan uprising had a revolutionary effect on other regions in Lebanon.
 The disturbances spread to Latakia and to central Mount Lebanon.
-Maronite peasants, actively supported by their clergy, began to prepare for an armed uprising against their Druze lords.
+Maronite peasants began to prepare for an armed uprising against their Druze lords.
+While some village clergy supported or participated, the patriarchate primarily urged calm and attempted mediation, since the Maronite Church was institutionally caught between its role as representative of the Maronite community and as proponent of the old social hierarchy that the peasants were rebelling against.
 In turn, the Druze lords, who had been hesitant to confront the growing assertiveness of the Maronite peasantry due to the numerical imbalance in the Maronites' favour, began to arm Druze irregulars.

-In August 1859, a brawl occurred between Druze and Maronites in the Metn area in the Christian sector of the Qaimaqamate.
+In August 1859, a brawl occurred between Druze and Maronites in the Metn area in the Christian sector of the Qaimaqamate (more about the events in Beit Meri at "Mount Lebanon Mutasarrifate: 1860 civil war").
 The dispute enabled Maronite bishop Tobia Aoun to mobilise his Beirut-based central committee to intervene in the matter.
 Soon, a Druze muqata'ji of the Yazbaki faction, Yusuf Abd al-Malik, and his fighters intervened in a brawl between young Maronite and Druze men in the vicinity of the Metn village of Beit Mery, which resulted in 20 fatalities.
 The Druze lords began making war preparations, allegedly in co-ordination with the local Ottoman authorities, while Bishop Aoun oversaw the distribution of weapons to Maronite peasants.
 According to the historian William Harris, the Christians of Mount Lebanon felt "buoyed by their local numerical superiority, yet despondent because of the hostile Muslim mood in Syria" in the aftermath of the Ottoman Empire's reforms.